 - Humans Are the Real Monsters: An unusually literal example, even for this series.
 They're survivors pretending to be walkers, and are obviously much more dangerous.
 They kill troops from Alexandria and the Hilltop with little to no provocation.

 - Knife Nut: All but one seem to use kitchen knives as their weapons of choice.
 They obviously do so as walkers would be attracted to the noise of gunfire, and survivors would be too interested in apparent zombies carrying guns.

-- No Name Given: A few issues into their introduction, none have been named.
-Save for Lydia, who is captured by Jesus.
+- No Name Given: A few issues into their introduction, none had been named, save for Joshua and Lydia, who are killed and captured by Jesus, respectively.

 - Pragmatic Villainy: They attempt to kill any trespassers on their land, without asking any questions.